scrungus/ZeroTetris/README.md

 env.close()
 ```

-Alternatively, the env can be imported directly:
+Alternatively, the environment can be imported directly:

 **`run_env_directly.py`**